 She was raised in a small town outside New Orleans.
 Her mother (a pediatrician) and her father (a former engineer) raised Dr. Anjali with a love of nature and a desire to pursue scientific discovery.

 Her grandmother was an expert in Ayurvedic botanical treatments and inspired Dr. Anjali’s passion for understanding natural elements and their benefits.
-It has driven her to find some of the world’s most precious energizing botanicals transform them into advanced skincare.
+It has driven her to find some of the world’s most precious energizing botanicals.